Nominating and Corporate Governance

 3. To review annually committee assignments and the policy with respect to the rotation of committee memberships and/or chairpersonships, and to report any recommendations to the Board.

 4. To recommend that the Board establish such special committees as may be desirable or necessary from time to time in order to address ethical, legal or other matters that may arise.
 The Committee’s power to make such a recommendation under this Charter shall be without prejudice to the right of any other committee of the Board, or any individual director, to make such a recommendation at any time.D.
-Corporate Governance
+Environmental, Social, Governance and Sustainability

-The Committee shall have the following responsibilities with respect to corporate governance:
+The Committee shall have the following responsibilities with respect to ESG matters:

 1. To develop and to review periodically, and at least annually, the corporate governance principles adopted by the Board to assure that they are appropriate for the Company and comply with the requirements of NASDAQ, and to recommend any desirable changes to the Board.
-At a minimum, the corporate governance principles of the Committee shall address the following: (i) Director responsibilities; (ii) Director access to management and, as necessary and appropriate, independent advisors; (iii) Director orientation and continuing education; (v) The Company’s Business Ethics and Conduct Policy.
+At a minimum, the corporate governance principles of the Committee shall address the following: (i) Director responsibilities; (ii) Director access to management and, as necessary and appropriate, independent advisors; (iii) Director orientation and continuing education and (iv) company compliance and ethics policies.

 The Committee shall be responsible for overseeing the evaluation of the Board as a whole and the evaluation of the management of the Company, including the Chief Executive Officer of the Company.
 The Committee shall establish procedures to allow it to exercise this oversight function.